ebzzry/ebzzry.github.io/en/src/words.md

 - We get so hung up in goals, when the only the real tangible goal in life, is death.<br>

-- If you were told that you are eventually going to die, will you still want to live?
-If you choose life, you’ll experience pains and joys.
-If you choose death, there is void.<br>
+- If you were told that you are eventually going to die, will you still want to live?<br>

 - Relationships, unlike wars, are not battles.
 We give back, we take in, we fall in love, we get